Ecampus/tes-xapi/attendance-recipe.markdown

     ...
 ```

-If the instructor is the person recording the attendance, the instructor may *also* be the **authority** for
+If the instructor is the person recording the attendance, the instructor may *also* be the **authority** for  the statement.
-the statement.

 Sometimes the instructor is *not* the person recording attendance.
-(For example, you might
-have an instructor or group of instructors running the session and somebody else taking attendance.)
+(For example, you might have an instructor or group of instructors running the session and somebody else taking attendance.)

-To record this you will need to add a **context.observer** agent (person, group or system).
-This is the
-agent *observing* what is being attended and recording when it opened, who joined, who left, when it
-closed and so on.
+To record this you will need to add a **context.extensions.observer** agent (person, group or system).
+This is the agent *observing* what is being attended and recording when it opened, who joined, who left, when it closed and so on.

 ```js
 "context": {